To have success with enterprise project management, you have to start at the beginning, addressing the issues causing inconsistency.

 Empowering PPMs to provide timely execution leadership and guidance aligned with the organization’s risk tolerance will accelerate the speed that teams can execute projects.

-Gartner also shared, in 2018, organizations delivered 38 percent of projects late, and on average, by approximately 20 percent.
+Gartner also shared that in 2018, organizations delivered 38 percent of projects late, and on average, by approximately 20 percent.
 Your organization can accelerate the speed you execute projects by empowering PPMs to make decisions in a way that minimizes risk and emphasizes velocity, mimicking the speed of delivery typically enjoyed by smaller, more nimble competitors.

 Reaching Consistent Enterprise Project Management Success